Amazon’s leadership principle #13 is Have Backbone; Disagree and Commit [link].

 State that you respect their opinion but that until you gather further information, you should agree to disagree.
 (Remember, there are times when arguing is appropriate.)

 The truth is, many people have strong opinions, but when asked for specifics supporting those opinions, they simply cannot respond based on facts or data.
-Being able to get someone to commit himself or herself to not
+This is how to best make a case for your stance.

 Then, commit to following through on your decision